Chapter 4

 NARROWED MANDIBULAR RANGE OF MOVEMENT

 Soft foods also narrow the mandibular range of movement.
-Chewing pathways automatically widen in response to tough foods, while they stay close to the midline for simple mashing of softer foods.93 Experiments have shown that bite interferences cause narrowing of the mandibular range of movement, while elimination of bite interferences causes widening of the mandibular range of movement.
+Chewing pathways automatically widen in response to tough foods, while they stay close to the midline for simple mashing of softer foods.93 Experiments have shown that introducing experimental bite interferences cause narrowing of the mandibular range of movement, while eliminating bite interferences causes widening of the mandibular range of movement.
 Pre-industrial human chewing ripped, tore, and crushed food in long gliding strokes that followed through to the opposite (non-working) side.
 In contrast, modern human chewing mashes food while keeping the mandible close to the midline; and the mandible often stops for about 100 msec at the end of the closing stroke.
 The illustration below is from a study comparing an Australian aborigine chewing pattern (on top) with a modern european chewing pattern (below).

 The same change has also been observed and recorded in a frontal view contrasting chewing pathways in modern adults (left below) with chewing pathways in young and middle aged Australian aborigines (center and right below).
 The chewing pathways of young aborigines are already flatter than those of modern adults, and adult aborigine chewing pathways are much flatter still.
 While the contact glide in Australian aborigines is about 3 to 4 mm long, the contact glide in modern Europeans is only about 1 mm long.94